Book Your Stay

 Closures in the area have occurred occasionally for decades.
 They were once thought of as largely a wintertime occurrence, exacerbated by run off from winter rains.
 Now, due to new highly sensitive testing, experts have come to realize water contamination can be a year-round occurrence.

-What is the new testing system?
+What is the new test?

 San Diego is the first coastal county in the nation to institute a federally approved ocean water-quality testing system that uses highly sensitive DNA technology.
 A joint effort involving nine years of research, the testing involves the U.S. Environmental Protection Agency, California Department of Public Health and researchers at UC San Diego.
 The test, known as droplet digital polymerase chain reaction, or ddPCR, will be expanded to more than 70 miles of San Diego County shoreline to help protect the public.